Computer Science (CPSC)

 CPSC 364a, Introduction to Blockchains, Cryptocurrencies, Smart Contracts, and Decentralized ApplicationsFan Zhang

 This course offers an introduction to blockchain technology and its practical applications.
 The objective is to provide students with a comprehensive overview of the fundamental concepts and hands-on experience in building on actual blockchains.
 The course covers the technological foundation of the blockchain stack (consensus layer, ordering layer, execution layer, etc.), the design of representative applications (cryptocurrencies, smart contracts, Decentralized Finance, etc.), and the principles for writing secure smart contracts, and ends with an overview of the latest research directions.
 To provide a hands-on building experience, the course hosts a Catch-the-Flag (CTF) competition where students are asked to hack buggy smart contracts within a controlled environment.
-Prerequisite: CPSC 201.
+The course assumes a background in various fundamental areas of CS, including discrete math, probability, algorithms, and data structures.
+Required: CPSC 202 and 223 (or equivalent).
 QR

 MW 11:35am-12:50pm